 Tag Attributes Description

-dianlau The display element describes one display.
+di and acc The display element describes one display.

 display The logical name of the display.

 name

 priority Deprecated.
 This value is not taken in consideration.
 Use MicroEj application

 priority launcher option instead.

 default Deprecated.
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

-Count A system font.
+Comb A system font.

 font file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

-range The generic range name (LATIN, HAN, etc.)
+runge name The generic range name (LATIN, HAN, etc.)

 Optional.
 Defines one or several sub parts of the generic range.

 sections "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

-cuctomrango A font-specific range.
+customrana A font-specific range.

 customrange start UTF16 value of the very first character to embed.

+Start UTF16 value of the very last character to embed.

-end UTF16 value of the very last character to embed.
+end of the value of the very last character to embed.